EU Funding streams available to Hampshire for 2014 to 2020

 - Horizon 2020

 This is a funding programme that brings together several of the previous programmes (including FP7 and Intelligent Energy Europe).
-The different strands of the Horizon 2020 programme are:

-- H2020 Smart Cities and Communities - aimed at the urban areas of the EU and focusing on combining transport, energy and ICT
+Aimed at the urban areas of the EU and focusing on combining transport, energy and ICT

 The Interreg programme is all about finding innovative ways to make the most of territorial assets and tackle shared problems of Member States, regions and other authorities.
 There are four programmes under which Hampshire is eligible to apply for funding, and each programme has slightly different priorities.